RhubarbMayor51/RhubarbMayor51/README.md

 - 👋 Hey there, I’m Anjaii!
-- 👀 I’m electronics, climate control, particle physics, and Star Trek!
+- 👀 I’m interested in electronics, climate control, particle physics, and Star Trek!
 - 🌱 I’m currently learning Java and HTML/CSS, and working on a project for the Hackville!
 - 💞️ I’m looking to collaborate on nothing atm!
 - 📫 How to reach me, uh...